|A Better English Setter Rescue

 and sit next to you, except when she has a bird or rabbit in her sights.

-dog and her sister Lily as well as the resident cats.
-Queenie does
+her sister Lily as well as the resident cats.
+Queenie does well with the

 |If you are looking for a couch cuddler or

 this sweet peanut of a girl may be perfect for you.

 Queenie continues to be a joy to have in her foster home since arriving on